HainanZhao/hainanzhao.github.io/docs/ESLINT_SETUP.md

 1. Run `npm run lint` to see specific errors
 2. Run `npm run lint:fix` to auto-fix simple issues
 3. Manually fix remaining errors
-4. Use `npm run build:no-lint` for emergency builds (not recommended for production)

 ### Adding New Dependencies
 When adding new packages, ensure they don't introduce new lint violations.
 Run `npm run lint` after installations.